galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 > ### :pencil2: Hands-on: Normalize the gene family abundances
 >
-> 1. **Renormalize a HUMAnN2 generated table** :wrench:: Run **Renormalize** on the gene family table with
+> 1. **Renormalize a HUMAnN2 generated table** :wrench: with
->    - "Relative abundance" as normalization scheme
+>    - "Gene/pathway table" to the gene family table generated with `HUMAnN2`
+>    - "Normalization scheme" to `Relative abundance`
->    - "Normalization of all levels by community total" as normalization level
+>    - "Normalization level" to `Normalization of all levels by community total`
 >
 >  > ### :question: Questions
 >  >